Josiah Swinney, Criminal Defense Lawyer in Frankfort, Clinton County, Indiana

 Forfeiture Litigation Attorney in Indiana

-Click the following link for more information about State Forfeiture in Indiana or Federal Asset Forfeiture Litigation in Indiana.
+For forfeiture or criminal defense, contact Josiah at 317-753-7134.
+Click for more on State Forfeiture in Indiana or Federal Asset Forfeiture Litigation in Indiana.

 Indiana Laws on Parental Discipline, Spanking, and Corporal Punishment

-Call Indiana Criminal Attorney Josiah Swinney for a free Consultation
+Call Indiana Criminal Attorney Josiah Swinney for a Free Consultation